Skip to content

 • Exec approvals: security: allowlist — only specific CLI tools

-• Tools: Minimal + web_search, web_fetch, memory, tts, message
+• Tools: Minimal + web_search, web_fetch, memory, tts, message, sessions_send

 {